-In any online business, sales and marketing are a huge part of a small business' success.
-This idea is no different when creating a membership site.
+In any online business, sales and marketing are a huge part of success.
+This is no different when creating a membership site.

-If you want stable growth of your membership business, taking the time to sit and map out a sales blueprint is unavoidable.
-Here are a few tips to help you get started creating a successful sales strategy for your membership site!
+If you want to see stable growth, taking the time to sit and map out a sales blueprint is crucial.
+So, in this blog post we'll give you a few tips to help you get started creating a successful sales strategy for your membership site.

-When you create a sales blueprint, you are mapping out how your company will target ideal customers in a way that is both unique and relatable, while still extremely effective and generating sales in the end.
+When you create a sales blueprint, you're mapping out how your company will target ideal customers in a way that's unique, relatable, and effective at generating sales.

-Your blueprint can include anything from your CEO giving talks to audiences, handing out pamphlets and flyers, or representatives cold calling customers.
-Your plan will consist of the current state of your company, your company's goals, and practices your business can adopt to implement your new sales strategy.
+Your blueprint can include things like talks the CEO can deliver to audiences, handing out pamphlets and flyers, or a plan for cold calling customers.
+Your blueprint will also lay out the current state of your company, your company's goals, and the practices your business should adopt to implement your new sales strategy.

 Now Let's Get Started!

-- Set goals.
-Do you want more sales of a particular product?
+Do you want to see more sales of a particular product?
 Are you looking to increase sales in general?
-Do you have a sale you'd like to promote?
-Without clear sales goals in mind, what's the point of creating a blueprint for your sales?
+Do you have a discount you'd like to promote?
+List any goals you might have for your business in the coming months or years.

-No matter what stage your membership business is in, creating a sales strategy for your membership business is always extremely important.
+No matter what stage your membership business is in, creating a sales strategy is always extremely important.

-Whether your results came out great or not-so-great, never consider your efforts a complete failure.
-There's always something to learn from your marketing efforts, and you can only get better in the end!
-We hope our tips will help you prepare to work towards an increase in your business' sales!
+Whether your results come out great or not-so-great, never consider your work a failure.
+There's always something to learn from your marketing efforts.
+We hope our tips help you prepare to work toward an increase in your business' sales!

 What tips would you give about creating a sales strategy?
 What's in your sales blueprint?